How to Build a Chatbot: Guide to Code-Free Chatbot Design

 The journey maps represent various scenarios with customers matched-up with the corresponding conversation tree that you create.
 Conditions are applied to conversation branches like flowchart designs.

-The workflow is fairly similar to that of answer bots, except that the capabilities are more robust, personalized, proactive, and focused on conversions.
+The workflow is fairly similar to that of Q&A bots, except that the capabilities are more robust, personalized, proactive, and focused on conversions.
 Custom bots also allow you to train your bot and enable it to learn from conversations to come up with the best flow or response.

 The above screenshot shows a customer bot builder from Freshchat being used to qualify and segment leads intelligently.
 Website visitors are given three options, which captures their intent–whether they are looking to buy, existing customers trying to solve something, or just browsing for information.
 Each option triggers a separate workflow to get information from the customer and help them out.
 Similar conversation flows can be set up to nudge visitors towards a purchase decision, set up product demos, etc.

 Freshchat’s demo scheduling: Example of a custom bot

 Freshchat makes scheduling product demos a breeze with a great custom bot flow combined with conversational AI.
 By capturing information such as team size, your team can customize the demo to the needs of the visitor, instead of starting the conversation cold.